emanuelconte/wiki-Rick-n-Morty/README.md

 ```

 ### 3. Run the Project
-Start the development server with the command:
+Start the development server with the command :
 ```bash
 npm start
 ```